sureserverman/tor-socat/README.md

 ## Security

-Bootstrap scripts for easy server setup follows good practices of security, but 100% security cannot be assured.
-Bootstrap scripts for easy server setup is provided **"as is"** without any **warranty**.
+tor-socat follows good practices of security, but 100% security cannot be assured. tor-socat is provided **"as is"** without any **warranty**.
 Use at your own risk.

-_For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._

 ## License